 Cleary is a founding Board member at CMTRF and also served on the Boards of Do Something and St. Luke’s School (New Canaan, CT).
 She holds a BA in History and Asia Studies from Connecticut College and was a Fulbright Fellow in Japan.

 Dr. Paul August

-Ms. Canavari is the senior vice president of marketing for TIAA, a New York City-based Fortune 100 financial services organization that provides financial services to the academic, research, medical, cultural and governmental fields.
-Before her time at TIAA, she was the global chief brand and experience officer for JPM Wealth Management where she was responsible for brand and experience for JPM’s Asset Management and Private Bank Businesses.
-She started at JPM Chase as the chief brand officer for Chase where she worked on marketing all lines of business, including cards, retail bank and Chase for Business as well as ran the internal creative services, newsroom and global employee recruitment marketing.
+Susan Canavari was the senior vice president of marketing for TIAA, a New York City-based company that provides financial services to the academic, research, medical, cultural and governmental fields.
+Before that, Susan was the global chief brand and experience officer for JPM Wealth Management where she was responsible for brand and experience for JPM’s Asset Management and Private Bank Businesses.
+She started at JPM Chase as the chief brand officer for Chase where she worked on marketing all lines of business, including cards, retail banking and Chase for Business as well as ran the internal creative services, newsroom and global employee recruitment marketing.

-Earlier in her career, Ms. Canavari worked at several top advertising agencies; she was a managing director of Mcgarrybowen, a global, full-service, integrated marketing communications agency network; and held senior positions at Digitas and Ogilvy & Mather.
+Earlier in her career, Susan worked for several top advertising agencies.
+She was a managing director of Mcgarrybowen, a global, full-service, integrated marketing communications agency network; and held senior positions at Digitas and Ogilvy & Mather.
 She holds a B.S. in Mass Communication from Miami (Ohio) University and an M.B.A. from Boston College.

 Peter J. deSilva